 What comes to mind when you think of self-defense?
 The legal concept of self-defense is something that is often portrayed inaccurately in movies and in books.
-Consequently, most people only have a vague idea of what actions qualify as self-defense and when self-defense can be used as a defense in a criminal prosecution.
+Consequently, most people only have a vague idea of what actions qualify as self-defense.
+They don’t understand when self-defense can be used as a defense in a criminal prosecution.
 Because the viability of the use of self-defense as a legal defense is based on the unique set of facts and circumstances of the case, it is imperative that you consult with an experienced Nebraska criminal defense attorney to discuss your specific case.
-To give you a broad understanding of the concept of self-defense as a legal defense, however, an Omaha defense attorney explains some self-defense basics.
+To give you a broad understanding of the concept of self-defense as a legal defense, however, keep reading.
+Here, an Omaha defense attorney explains some self-defense basics.

 What Is an Affirmative Defense?

 In the United States criminal justice system, an accused is presumed innocent until proven guilty beyond a reasonable doubt.
 This is one of the basic tenets of the criminal justice system.
 As such, the burden is on the State, through the prosecuting attorney, to prove a defendant guilty.
 This means that a defendant is not required to prove anything in a criminal prosecution.
 There is one exception to the general rule placing the burden on the prosecuting attorney in a criminal prosecution.
 If the defendant claims an affirmative defense, that effectively shifts the burden to the defendant to prove that affirmative defense.
 An affirmative defense asserts that

 What Constitutes Self-Defense in Nebraska?

 Each individual state has its own definition of self-defense.
-In Nebraska, Nebraska Revised Statute Section 28-1409 governs the use of self-defense, stating, in pertinent part, as follows:
+In Nebraska, the Nebraska Revised Statute Section 28-1409 governs the use of self-defense, stating, in pertinent part, as follows:

-“the use of force upon or toward another person is justifiable when the actor believes that such force is immediately necessary for the purpose of protecting himself against the use of unlawful force by such other person on the present occasion.”
+“The use of force upon or toward another person is justifiable when the actor believes that such force is immediately necessary for the purpose of protecting himself against the use of unlawful force by such other person on the present occasion.”

 Interestingly though, a credible threat can be sufficient to justify the use of force.
-Someone using offensive words won’t suffice to sustain a claim of self-defense when force is used; however, if those words constitute a threat, and you believed the threat to be immediate, credible, and serious, you might be justified in the use of force to prevent the threat from being carried out.
+Someone using offensive words won’t suffice to sustain a claim of self-defense when force is used.
+However, if those words constitute a threat, and you believed the threat to be immediate, credible, and serious, you might be justified in the use of force to prevent the threat from being carried out.

 As you can see, the use of force, and the subsequent claim of self-defense, are all extremely fact specific.
 Numerous factors will be considered when deciding whether the use of force was justified based on the affirmative defense of self-defense.
 If you believe that your use of force was justified, however, you owe it to yourself to discuss self-defense as a possible defense with an experienced Omaha defense attorney.